-There are a number of meanings that we can give to “… going exactly 64.8 km/hr”.
+There are several meanings that we can give to “… going exactly 64.8 km/hr”.
 One is that, for a very small interval of time around 2.25 seconds, the car moved essentially at a constant rate of 64.8 km/hr.
-For that brief period of time we are unable, by any means, to discern a change in its speed.
+For that brief period of time we are unable, by any means, to discern a variation in its speed.

 When we zoom in on the SUV’s midsection (Figure 4.3.2), we see tiny streaks in the photo.
 The streaks were made by the SUV having moved slightly during the 1/1000 sec that the shutter was open.

 Let D represent the number of meters that the SUV moved that day, let t represent the number of seconds during which the SUV traveled D meters, and let s represent the SUV’s speed (in m/s) at the moment the shutter opened.

 For the 1/1000 sec that the shutter was open, and assuming the SUV’s speed was essentially constant during that time, we can say two things:

 Reflection 4.3.1.
 What is the difference in the meanings between saying, “The SUV’s speed was essentially constant during that time” and saying, “The SUV’s speed was constant during that time”?